clearcontainers/runtime/docs/architecture/architecture.md

 pair
 is added to the container network.

-This is a very namespace-centric approach as QEMU can not handle `veth` interfaces.
+This is a very namespace-centric approach as QEMU cannot handle `veth` interfaces.
 Instead it typically creates `TAP` interfaces for adding connectivity to a virtual machine.